-1. CHORDA TYMPANI, which directed upwards, enters the tympanum from behind, then passes forward between the malleus and incus, quits the tympanum through the fissura Glaseri, and on the inside of the ascending plate of the lower jaw, joins with the lingual branch of the inferior maxillary nerve.
+1. CHORDA TYMPANI, which directed upwards, enters the tympanum from behind, then passes forward between the malleus and incus, quits the tympanum through the foramen glenoideum, and, on the inside of the ascending plate of the lower jaw, joins with the lingual branch of the inferior maxillary nerve.

-The facial nerve, after issuing from the stylo-mastoid foramen, is directed forward and a little downwards, situated deep behind the angle of the jaw; viz.
+The facial nerve, after issuing from the stylo-mastoid foramen, is directed forward and a little downwards, situated deep behind the parotid gland and crossed by the posterior aural artery.
+It gives off, the angle of the jaw; viz.